vitejs/vite/docs/blog/announcing-vite3.md

 Apart from the CLI’s aesthetics improvements, you’ll notice that the default dev server port is now 5173 and the preview server listening at 4173.
 This change ensures Vite will avoid collisions with other tools.

-### Improved WebSocket Connection Strategy
+### Improved WebSocket connection strategy

 One of the pain points of Vite v2 was configuring the server when running behind a proxy.
 Vite v3 changes the default connection scheme so it works out of the box in most scenarios.
-All these setups are now tested as part of the Vite Ecosystem CI through [vite-setup-catalogue](https://github.com/sapphi-red/vite-setup-catalogue).
+All these setups are now tested as part of the Vite Ecosystem CI through [`vite-setup-catalogue`](https://github.com/sapphi-red/vite-setup-catalogue).

 ### ESM SSR build by default